 After you’ve learned about the assertive rights, you might now ask yourself how to actually implement these?
 There are a bunch of tools in the book which will help.
 Although Mr. Smith clearly states you need to internalize the ten rights first.
 Make that your mental setup, before you try to enforce them in exchange with others.

 Carlo bought meat at the supermarket but it was missing when he got home, implying someone fucked it up at the supermarket.
-It could go like this:
+It could go like this (directly pulled from the book):

 CARLO: I bought XYZ earlier.
 When I got home my meat was missing.
 I want my meat.